nical/notes/gfx-2d/projects/Font-rs.md

 The scan phase can trivially do each row in parallel, provided there is evenough pixels for it to be worth it.

+# TODO merge previous note

+Turns out I had several nots about font-rs, merge the content below with what's above.

+Instead of processing edges in a swee-line fashion, goes through all edges in their original order and rasterizes them in a temporary accumulation buffer.
+The output of this rasterization stage is the signed coverage delta at each pixel.
+Conceptually each pixel of the accumulation buffer represents the difference between the winding number of this pixel and the previous one.
+So it steps things up for running a simple prefix sum to determine the winding number.

+The important ideas here are:

+-   Instead of using a sparse intermediate representation (scanlines and active edges), font-rs uses a dense representation (an accumulation buffer the size of the output.
+-   The sparse approaches have the advantage of not touching pixels that the path do not cover, while font-rs has to run a prefix sum over all pixels of the accumulation buffer.
+-   On the other hand, the prefix sum is a very tight and efficient loop with little to no branching and amenable to simd instructions.
+-   Tradeoff that depends on the type of content being rendered.
+Font-rs works very well for small resolutions (typical when rendering glyphs).

+There are also some hybrid approaches where coverage deltas are built from the input edges but instead of being rendered in a dense accumulation buffer, they are built into a sparse data structure (for example a vector which is then sorted).
+This is what gouache and other work from the same author do.
+It also looks very similar to what spinel does (GPU path renderer), although I'm not sure that the internal representation is actually coverage deltas (it is at least something that provides a similar type of information).